KohaILS/koha-manual-zh-cn/source/systempreferences.rst

 Asks: When matching on ISSN with the record import tool, \_\_\_ attempt to match aggressively by trying all variations of the ISSNs in the imported record as a phrase in the ISSN fields of already cataloged records.
-Note that this preference has no effect if :ref:`UseQueryParser` is on.

 .. _interface-label: